Safeguarding at Gordon Primary School

 Sometimes, we may need to share information and work in partnership with other agencies, when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with parents/carers first, unless we have reason to believe that such a move would be contrary to the child's welfare.

 Our Designated Safeguarding Lead is Miss Naidoo (Head Teacher).
-Our Deputy Designated Safeguarding Leads are Mrs Bhesania (Deputy Head Teacher), Ms Jones (Assistant Head Teacher), Mrs Kambo (SENDCo) and Mr Pinat (Assistant SENDCo).
+Our Deputy Designated Safeguarding Leads are Ms Nawaz (Deputy Head Teacher), Ms Jones (Assistant Head Teacher), Mrs Kambo (SENDCo) and Mr Pinat (Assistant SENDCo) .
 The Governor with responsibility for safeguarding within our school is Mrs H. Sansoa.

 Out-of-hours contact information

 If you have a concern about the welfare or safety of a child, you should contact the Redbridge Emergency Duty Team (EDT) via their out-of-hours service